KathleenDollard/designs/accepted/2021/winforms/streamline-application-bootstrap.md

 1. Use Roslyn analyzers in Visual Basic scenarios until previous two items are addressed.

-:thinking: Strategically it could be benefitial to migrate Visual Basic off the Application Framework and *.myapp file in favour of Roslyn source generators and MSBuild properties.
-This could also significantly reduce efforts in maintaining Visual Studio property pages for Visual Studio projects (e.g. [dotnet/project-system#7236](https://github.com/dotnet/project-system/issues/7236), [dotnet/project-system#7240](https://github.com/dotnet/project-system/issues/7240), and [dotnet/project-system#7241](https://github.com/dotnet/project-system/issues/7241))
+:thinking: In the future releases of .NET (e.g. 7.0+) we will consider how to migrate Visual Basic off the Application Framework and *.myapp file in favour of Roslyn source generators and MSBuild properties.
+This could also significantly reduce efforts in maintaining Visual Studio property pages for Visual Basic projects (e.g. [dotnet/project-system#7236](https://github.com/dotnet/project-system/issues/7236), [dotnet/project-system#7240](https://github.com/dotnet/project-system/issues/7240), and [dotnet/project-system#7241](https://github.com/dotnet/project-system/issues/7241))